Merzasphor/MWSE/docs/source/lua/type/tes3/ingredient.rst

       - The object's name.
    *  - script
       - `userdata`_ (read-only)
-      - The object's script.
+      - The object's script id.
    *  - value
       - `number`_ (writeable)
       - The object's value in gold.
    *  - weight
       - `number`_ (writeable)
-      - The object's weight.The object's weight.
+      - The object's weight.
    *  - effects
       - `userdata`_ (read-only)
       - The object's effect list.
+   *  - effectSkillIds
+      - `table`_ (read-only)
+      - The skills modified by the object's effects
-   *  - autoCalc
+   *  - effectAttributeIds
-      - `boolean`_ (read-only)
+      - `table`_ (read-only)
-      - The object's value was calculated automatically.
+      - The attributes modified by the object's effects

 --------------------------------------------------------